MarkLaVenia/rockr/README.md

 ### Format

-The final step before plotting the data is to format the data by calling
+The final step before plotting is to format the data by calling

   - the `group_by()` and `mutate(rank())` commands to rank order the bands with each year and
-  - the `group_by()` and `filter()` commands to constrain the data to the top 10 ranked bands for any given year.
+  - the `group_by()` and `filter()` commands to constrain the data to the top ranked bands for any given year.
+      - In this example we filter to the top 10 ranked bands.

 ## Rendering animated bar charts

 ### Static and animated plots

-The first step to making an animated bar chart is to make a series of static bar charts using the `ggplot()` command.
+The first step to making an animated bar chart is to plot a series of static bar charts using the `ggplot()` command.

   - Dissatisfied with the default colors, I create a custom array of colors and called it using the `scale_colour_manual()` and `scale_fill_manual()` commands.
+      - After all, Black Sabbath has to be black and Deep Purple has to be purple, right?
   - Using the `unique()` command we can generate the list of bands in the plot for which colors are needed.